Tensor products of Dirac structures and interconnection in Lagrangian mechanical systems: Review of Dirac Structures in Lagrangian Mechanics

 is satisfied for all pairs of vector fields and one-forms $(X_1, \alpha_1)$, $(X_2,\alpha_2)$, $(X_3,\alpha_3)$ that take values in $D$, where $\pounds_{X}$ denotes the Lie derivative along the vector field $X$ on $M$.

-\paragraph{Remark.} Let $\Gamma(TM \oplus T^{\ast}M)$ be a space of local sections of $TM \oplus T^{\ast}M$, which is endowed with the skew-symmetric bracket $\left[ \;,\; \right]: \Gamma(TM \oplus T^{\ast}M) \times \Gamma(TM \oplus T^{\ast}M) \to \Gamma(TM \oplus T^{\ast}M)$ defined by
+\paragraph{Remark.} Let $\Gamma(TM \oplus T^{\ast}M)$ be a space of local sections of $TM \oplus T^{\ast}M$, which is endowed with the skew-symmetric bracket $\left[ \cdot ,\cdot \right]: \Gamma(TM \oplus T^{\ast}M) \times \Gamma(TM \oplus T^{\ast}M) \to \Gamma(TM \oplus T^{\ast}M)$ defined by

-This bracket is the one that \cite{Cour1990} originally developed and it does not necessarily satisfy the Jacobi identity.
+This bracket was originally given in \cite{Cour1990} and does not necessarily satisfy the Jacobi identity.
 It was shown by \cite{Dorfman1993} that the integrability condition of the Dirac structure $D \subset TM \oplus T^{\ast}M$ given in equation \eqref{ClosedCond} can be expressed as